PistonDevelopers/vecmath/README.md

 ## Generic conventions

 For simplicity, all methods should take a generic parameter `<T: Num>`.
+In cases where extra methods are required, `Float` should be used instead of `Num`.
+All methods take by value, so `Copy` can be added as requirement when needed.

 This increases readability and is good enough for the usage of this library.